-Noeth is a judge is several areas for the Society of Professional Journalists, International Automotive Media Awards and a variety of hobbyist photography groups including the prestigious St. Louis Camera Club, the second oldest in the nation.
+Noeth serves a judge for the Society of Professional Journalists, is Chief Judge for International Automotive Media Competition as well helping a variety of hobbyist photography groups and county fair contests.

 As one of few women auto writers/racers in America, her moniker “Landspeed Louise” is well-deserved and hard-earned.
 She has served on several auto industry technical committees developing self-regulating guidelines in tires, suspension, emission controls and contributed to regulatory discussions with the Secretary of Energy in Washington, D.C. that resulted in a shift in national policy.
 Comfortable and competent behind the wheel of any car, or truck, she is also an accomplished motorcyclist, licensed pilot and blue water sailor.

-Ms. Noeth has a dozen times been honored with Moto Awards at the International Automotive Media Awards for her:
+Ms. Noeth has repeatedly earned top “gold level” Moto Awards at the International Automotive Media Competition for her:

 • Investigative Reporting